Artin's primitive root conjecture -a survey -: Some variations of Artin's problem

 \subsection{Lenstra's work}

-The most far reaching generalisation of the Artin primitive root conjecture was considered by Lenstra \cite{Lenstra}, in the context of his research on Euclidean number fields : Let $K$ be a global field and $F$ a finite normal extension of $K$.
+The most far reaching generalisation of the Artin primitive root conjecture was considered by Lenstra \cite{Lenstra}, in the context of his research on Euclidean number fields: Let $K$ be a global field (that is a finite extension of $\mathbb Q$ or a function field in one variable over a finite field) and $F$ a finite normal extension of $K$.
 Let $C$ be a subset of Gal$(F/K)$ which is stable under conjugation and let $d$ be a positive integer (coprime to the characteristic of $K$ in the case of a function field).
 Consider a finitely generated subgroup $W$ of $K^*$ which has, modulo torsion, rank $r\geqq 1$, and let $M$ be the set of prime ideals $\mathfrak P$ of $K$ satisfying \begin{enumerate} \item the Artin symbol $({\mathfrak P},F/K)\subseteq C$ \item the normalized exponential valuation attached to $\mathfrak P$ satisfies ord$_{\mathfrak P}(w)=0$ for all $w\in W$. \item if $\psi:W\to {\bar K}_{\mathfrak P}^*$ is the natural map, then the index of $\psi(W)$ in ${\bar K}_{\mathfrak P}^*$ divides $d$. \end{enumerate} Here ${\bar K}_{\mathfrak P}^*$ denotes the multiplicative group of ${\bar K}_{\mathfrak P}$, the residue class field at $\mathfrak P$.
 Lenstra conjectured that $M$ has a density.
-He also obtained necessary and sufficient conditions for this density to be nonzero, under a sufficiently strong generalisation of RH.
+He also obtained necessary and sufficient conditions for this density to be nonzero under a sufficiently strong generalisation of RH.
 His main result implies Theorem \ref{lenstrarekenkundigerij} for example.
-Lenstra applied it to show, under the usual RH proviso, that certain principal ideal rings are euclidean.
+Lenstra applied his results to show that under the usual RH proviso certain principal ideal rings are Euclidean (see the next section).